Care4Mind

 I also architected Canada’s Primary Care Chronic Disease Surveillance System (www.cpcssn.ca).
 The system has grown since its inception.
 As of mid-2023, CPCSSN is extracting surveillance and research data from 12 different EMRs from across Canada from the offices of over 1500 physicians.
 There is clinical data on over 2,000,000 patients in the CPCSSN research database.
 CPCSSN’s policies and governance are to make the data readily available to researchers across Canada.

 Professional Interests: I’m a practicing clinical IT architect.
-I design IT architectures for researchers.
+I design IT architectures for researchers and clinicians.
 This is where I am able to practice my craft and test out my hypotheses in the real world.

 MHI2001H